Grommash9/tg_chat_mate/README.md

 - Establish a testing strategy and framework.
 - ban ip address from many attepms of login
 - restart docker after server restart
-- record files into database only once and reuse for less storage consumpsion
 - CI pipline with installing product on own server with public ip and run tests using Github Actions, building and destroy should be described in ssh scripts
 ## Next Steps